glimpse-project/glimpse/training/README.md

 default parameters.

-For example, if you have an index.tree0 file at the top of your training data and images have 34 body-part labels you can train a decision tree like:
+For example, if you have an index.tree0 file at the top of your training data you can train a decision tree like:

 ```
-train_rdt 34 path-training-data tree0 output.rdt
+train_rdt path-training-data tree0 tree0.rdt
 ```

 Creating a joint map